Nelly Furtado: 2009–2011: Mi Plan and The Best of Nelly Furtado

 Furtado's debut Spanish album, Mi Plan was released with the first single, "Manos Al Aire" ("Hands in the Air").
 She had formed her own record label, Nelstar, in conjunction with Canadian independent label group Last Gang Labels.
 The first act signed to Nelstar is Fritz Helder & the Phantoms.
 "Manos al Aire" was released on the new label.
 The second, third and fourth singles were "Más", "Mi Plan" and "Bajo Otra Luz" respectively.
 Furtado won the Latin Grammy Award for Best Female Pop Vocal Album for Mi Plan.
 She is the first Portuguese-Canadian to win a Latin Grammy award.
-Lifestyle, her planned fourth English studio album, was not released during the summer of 2010 in favor a second leg of her Mi Plan Tour.
+Lifestyle, her planned fourth English studio album, was not released during the summer of 2010 in favour a second leg of her Mi Plan Tour.
 To promote the tour in Brazil, on March 24, 2010, Furtado made a "VIP Pocket Show" in reality show program Big Brother Brasil 10 from Rede Globo, the country's leading channel.
 Furtado participated in the live DVD recording of the Brazilian singer Ivete Sangalo in Madison Square Garden on September 4, 2010.

 Furtado released Mi Plan Remixes featuring 12 tracks of remixed hits from Mi Plan.
 This album included the Original Spanglish Version of "Fuerte", her final release from Mi Plan.
 Furtado made a guest appearance on Canadian singer k-os's new album Yes!, collaborating alongside Saukrates on the song "I Wish I Knew Natalie Portman", released in early July 2009.
 Nelly Furtado also made a guest appearance on Tiësto's single "Who Wants to Be Alone" on his new album Kaleidoscope.
 Furtado sang in a duet with Bryan Adams at the opening ceremonies of the 2010 Vancouver Winter Olympic Games.
 The song was called "Bang the Drum" released on EMI album Sounds Of Vancouver 2010 (a commemorative album).
 Furtado was featured in a new song by N.E.R.D called "Hot-n-Fun".
 She also participated in the Young Artists for Haiti song, in which many Canadian artists came together and sang K'naan's song "Wavin' Flag" to raise money for the victims of the Haiti earthquake.
 Furtado was honoured with a star on Canada's Walk of Fame in October 2010.

 Furtado released her first greatest hits album titled The Best of Nelly Furtado on November 16, 2010.
 Three new songs were included on the greatest hits album, including "Night Is Young", "Girlfriend in the City", and the Lester Mendez produced track, left over from the Loose sessions, "Stars".
 The album's first single, "Night Is Young", was released on October 12, 2010.
 Furtado had previously sung two of the new songs: "Girlfriend in the City" and "Night Is Young" at her concert in Warsaw, Poland.
 Furtado was featured on one of the Game's The R.E.D.
 Album tracks, titled "Mamma Knows" (produced by The Neptunes).
 For the Canadian film The Year Dolly Parton Was My Mom, Furtado lent her vocals for the Dolly Parton gospel cover "The Seeker" featured during the credits of the film.